Cath Shaw, Founder

 Our communities are in trouble

 When does true 'prevention’ begin when it comes to mental wellbeing?
-Our belief is that prevention MUST begin with children where from as young as 3 years of age children learn habitual skills for wellbeing BEFORE there are signs of mental challenges, and because school is the universal location where children learn, this is the platform to begin emotional intelligence education.
+Our belief is that prevention MUST begin with children as young as 3 years of age learning habitual skills for wellbeing BEFORE there are signs of mental challenges, and because school is the universal location where children learn, this is the platform to begin emotional intelligence education.

-Our approach is a 'whole of community' approach supporting educators, children and families.
+Our approach is aimed to support educators, children and families.

-The application of the Positive Living Skills program concepts are based on the principles or theories of:
+The application of the Positive Living Skills concepts is based on the principles or theories of:

 (1) Priming, an implicit memory effect where exposure to one stimulus influences a response to another stimulus.